 Train Your Dog to Stay Calm in a Carrier

 If your pup is uneasy during car rides or can’t handle staying in a crate for very long, you should practice leading up to your travel date.
 This practice can involve many different activities: crate training your dog, if they’re not already, being the most important.
 Get your dog comfortable with staying in their crate, or preferably the specific carrier they’ll be inside on the date of travel, by easing up to the amount of time they’ll spend in the carrier day by day.
 For example, if your travel time will be five hours, start at a low duration (say, half an hour, depending on existing comfort levels) and work up to the amount they’ll experience on their day of travel.
 If you live in a city, take your pup on the subway in a carrier to simulate the experience; if you’re car-bound, do the same in the car.

 Your dog doesn’t need to be their obedience school’s valedictorian in order to handle flying, but basic training will make your day of travel a lot more manageable.
 When planning your trip, don’t forget to consider the entire day’s worth of travel — not just the flight, but the trip to the airport, and the amount of time you’ll spend in the terminal itself.

 Find a Calming Treat

 Your dog will certainly deserve a treat on your day of travel, and why not pick something that you think will aid them on their travel journey?
-Something with CBD or melatonin will help lower their anxiety levels.
+Something with melatonin will help lower their anxiety levels.
 Whatever you choose, be sure to have your dog sample it ahead of the day of travel — you never know how a new food could affect your dog’s stomach, and it’s a lot easier to deal with a queasy stomach when you’re not 36,000 feet in the air.
 And if your trip is longer than six hours or so, pack a baggie of extra kibble for a quick meal when you land.

 Pack an Additional Carry-On